 After an accident, get ready for the insurance company to demand your social security number.
 For them, it’s standard practice but for you, it’s a big red flag that says BEWARE!

 They might try to make you feel that it’s perfectly normal for them to insist on having your social security number, but here’s the truth: You DO NOT have to turn over your social security number to anyone in your personal injury case except for your attorney.
 Don’t do it!

-The insurance adjuster will inevitably give you a hard time if you refuse to turn it over, and continue to try to convince you that it is mandatory in order for them to proceed with your case or resolve your case.
-We have even had insurance companies initially refuse to give us the settlement check, after we’ve negotiated with them for months and settled the case with them, unless we release our client’s social security number.
+They’ll probably give you a hard time if you refuse to turn it over and continue to try to convince you that it’s mandatory.
+At Sally Morin Personal Injury Lawyers, we’ve even seen insurance companies try to refuse to provide a settlement check unless we release our client’s social security number.

-We never provide a client’s social security number in a personal injury case - even when the insurance adjuster tries to withhold payment.
-This is simply a bullying tactic used by insurance adjusters and should not be given into by you or your personal injury attorney.
+Nope!
+Don’t worry – we will never provide a client’s social security number in a personal injury case, even if they try to withhold payment.
+This is simply a bullying tactic used by insurance adjusters and you shouldn’t give in to it.

-Once we advise the insurance company of the applicable law and that disclosure of the social security number in a personal injury case is not required for the release of settlement funds, they reluctantly agree and send us the check.
-It is really sad that it requires such extreme measures, but this is just one example of why it’s a good idea to get a personal injury lawyer to get the settlement money you deserve.
+It’s sad that it requires such extreme measures, but this is just one example of why it’s a good idea to get a personal injury lawyer.
+We protect your rights and pursue the settlement amount you deserve.